-The engine cut-off switch (ECOS) is an extremely important safety device.
-The engine cut-off switch link (ECOSL) is a device which connects the operator to the engine cut-off switch.
-This may be a physical lanyard or an electronic fob.
-Use the engine cut-off switch when operating the boat's engine.
-These safety devices prevent the boat from becoming a runaway if the operator is accidentally thrown from the seat or away from the helm.
-The USCG recommends and many states require the use of the engine cut-off switch by law.
+The engine emergency stop switch is an extremely important safety device.
+Use the engine emergency stop switch when operating the boat's engine.
+This safety device prevents the boat from becoming a runaway if the operator is accidentally thrown from the seat or away from the helm.
+The USCG recommends and many states require the use of the emergency stop switch by law.
 Check with local and state authorities about usage requirements to avoid potential fines.

-Starting April 1, 2021, individuals operating most types of powered boats less than 26' (7.9 m) in Federal waters are required to use an engine cut-off switch and lanyard while the boat is on plane or above displacement speed.
+Starting April 1, 2021, individuals operating most types of powered boats less than 26' (7.9 m) in Federal waters are required to use an engine emergency stop switch and lanyard while the boat is on plane or above displacement speed.

-- Tiller-steered models may have a switch mounted on the tiller handle with • a wrist lanyard. - Side-mount controls may have a switch on the control box with a "clip-on" lanyard. - Larger boats may have a helm-mounted switch with a "clip-on" lanyard. - Some boats may have a wireless switch with an electronic FOB attached to the operator.
+- Tiller-steered models may have a switch mounted on the tiller handle with a wrist lanyard. - Side-mount controls may have a switch on the control box with a "clip-on" lanyard.

-Consider having an extra lanyard or other rearming device readily available on board since the system cannot be overridden without the lanyard that is on the person who is now overboard.
-Rearming or bypassing the engine cut-off switch should not require continuous input from the operator.
+- Larger boats may have a helm-mounted switch with a "clip-on" lanyard. - Some boats may have a wireless switch with a FOB attached to the operator.
+Consider having an extra lanyard readily available on board since the system cannot be overridden without the lanyard that is on the person who is now overboard.

-WARNING Control Hazard: Never remove or modify the engine cut-off switch and/or lanvard.
+WARNING Control Hazard: Never remove or modify the engine emergency stop switch and/or lanyard.

 - Always check the switch for proper operation.
 With the engine running in neutral, pull the lanyard.
 If the engine does not stop, have the switch repaired before continuing to operate the boat.
-Never operate the boat if the engine cut-off switch does not work. - Avoid accidentally pulling the cord lanyard during normal operation.
+Never operate the boat if the engine emergency stop switch does not work. - Avoid accidentally pulling the cord lanyard during normal operation.
 Loss of engine power means loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
 This could cause people and objects in the boat to be thrown forward.